LukeStorry/JuliaSets/output/readme.md

-This folder contains some screenshots of some of the outputs of this program
+This folder contains some screenshots and converted ppm outputs. :)